Wednesday, July 3, 2013

 Aminul Islam: It had been the most significant event which changed the face of Bangladesh cricket.
 In the previous ICC events, we failed to live up to the expectations.
 Only the champion team was allowed to play in the ICC World Cup before the 1997 event.

 But in 1997, three teams would qualify to play in the World Cup.
 We thought that this was our best chance.
-We vowed to do well and even if we have to die to win this tournament, we were prepared for that as well.
+We vowed to do well and even if we had to die to win this tournament, we were prepared for that as well.
 Our coach Gordon Greenidge had done a tremendous job in preparing ourselves for the tournament.
-We worked very hard and thanks to Almighty Allah that our hard work had paid off.
+We worked very hard and thanks to Almighty Allah our hard work had paid off.

-CS: In the final of the ICC Trophy 1997, you and Akram Khan were in a steady partnership.
+Fenomeno: In the final of the ICC Trophy 1997, you and Akram Khan were in a steady partnership.
 You two didn’t hit boundaries but plucked singles and couples despite the escalating asking run rate.
 What were you both thinking during that time?

 Aminul Islam: We lost Naimur Rahman early.
 But Mohammad Rafique and Minhazul Abedin didn’t let the pressure of that early dismissal get into us.
 They both essayed breezy knocks.
 After their dismissals, there was a dodgy period.

-I had Akram Khan with me at the wicket and we both concentrated on fetching singles and couples as the Kenyan spinners were in operation and they were much disciplined.
+I had Akram Khan with me at the wicket and we both concentrated on fetching singles and couples as the Kenyan spinners were in operation and they were much more disciplined.
 It was hard to hit them.
-Both I and Akram kept on saying to each other that we can do it; it was not an impossible task.
+Both I and Akram kept on saying to each other that we could do it; it was not an impossible task.

-CS: What about the grand reception in Dhaka?
+Fenomeno: What about the grand reception in Dhaka?

 Aminul Islam: We could not even realize that Dhaka and the whole country would have gone such crazy with this win.
 We were greeted by a vast crowd in Manik Miah Avenue and it is pretty hard to describe that emotional moment in words.